coder-mike/microvium-runtime-js/README.md

 ************ UNDER DEVELOPMENT.
 NOT READY FOR USE. **********

-This is a JavaScript library for executing [Microvium](https://github.com/coder-mike/microvium) snapshots.
+JavaScript library for executing [Microvium](https://github.com/coder-mike/microvium) snapshots.
 It does not include the Microvium compiler to produce those snapshots (see [Microvium](https://github.com/coder-mike/microvium)).

-This is implemented as a lightweight JavaScript wrapper around a WebAssembly build of `microvium.c`.
-It runs in the browser or in Node.js.
+Implemented as a lightweight JavaScript wrapper around a WebAssembly build of `microvium.c`, to run in the browser or in Node.js.

+## Limitations

+- As on a microcontroller, scripts running in Microvium can only use up to 64kB of RAM.
+- The WebAssembly memory is pre-allocated as 256 kB (see [memory usage](#memory-usage) below), no matter how small the actual script is.
+- Objects and functions passed from the VM to the host are not identity-preserving, meaning that if you pass the same object multiple times, you may get a different proxy in the host each time.

 ## Install